eagles-project/skywalker/docs/output.md

 ensembles having only a single member.
 The syntax is easy and intuitive, mostly because YAML and Python use the same format for defining lists.

-Skywalker doesn't impose any structure on array-valued outputs--for example, it's possible to write arrays with different sizes to an output variable--so your program must write array-valued outputs in the most sensible way for your work.
+Skywalker doesn't impose any structure on array-valued outputs.
+For example, it's possible to write arrays with different sizes to a single output variable.
+Therefore, your program must write array-valued outputs in the most sensible way for your work.